Productive parallel programming for FPGA with HLS

 Speakers: Johannes de Fine Licht and Torsten Hoefler

-Abstract: As the scale of high performance computing systems increases, so does their power consumption, making energy efficiency an increasingly important consideration in their design.
-While GPUs and custom processors have shown merit in this regard, reconfigurable architectures, such as FPGAs, promise another major step in energy efficiency, representing a middle ground between fixed hardware architectures and custom built ASICs.
+Abstract: Energy efficiency has become a first class citizen in the design of large computing systems.
+While GPUs and custom processors have shown merit in this regard, reconfigurable architectures, such as FPGAs, promise another major step in energy efficiency, constituting a middle ground between fixed hardware architectures and custom-built ASICs.
 Programming FPGAs has traditionally been done in hardware description languages, requiring extensive hardware knowledge and significant engineering effort.
-This tutorial shows how high-level synthesis (HLS) can be harnessed to efficiently exploit spatial parallelism on FPGAs, while preserving programmer productivity.
-Attendees will learn how to target available FPGA resources with high-level C++ constructs, and control and guide the mapping from imperative code to hardware, enabling them to develop massively parallel designs by identifying and implementing patterns suitable for spatial parallelism.
-We will establish the central concepts of HLS necessary to achieve an efficient hardware implementation, then show how performance modeling and more advanced programming techniques can be used to optimize it further.
-By enabling the design of efficient FPGA implementations in a high level language, our tutorial seeks to bridge the gap between software and hardware development, allowing programmers from a larger set of backgrounds to begin tapping into the potential of FPGAs with real high performance codes.
+This tutorial shows how high-level synthesis (HLS) can be harnessed to productively achieve scalable pipeline parallelism on FPGAs.
+Attendees will learn how to target FPGA resources from high-level C++ or OpenCL code, guiding the mapping from imperative code to hardware, enabling them to develop massively parallel designs with real performance benefits.
+We treat well-known examples from the software world, relating traditional code optimizations to both corresponding and new transformations for hardware, building on existing knowledge when introducing new topics.
+By bridging the gap between software and hardware optimization, our tutorial aims to enable developers from a larger set of backgrounds to start tapping into the potential of FPGAs with real high performance codes.

 All concepts demonstrated will be put in the context of HPC by highlighting their performance impact, constituting an approach to HLS that is built around the main strength of the FPGA architecture: pipeline parallelism.
 We show how to resolve common complications that arise when designing pipelines, such as loop-carried dependencies and memory interface contention, and how pipelined designs can be scaled up to exploit the full performance potential of the FPGA.
-Finally we re-iterate the tutorial content by applying the concepts presented to an HPC application, demonstrating how the design can be scaled to near peak performance on a large FPGA accelerator.
+After the break, we apply the concepts presented to an HPC application, demonstrating how an HLS design can be scaled up fully utilize a modern FPGA accelerator.